Dagomys railway station

 Dagomys railway station (Станция Дагомыс) is a railway station of the North Caucasus Railway, a subsidiary of Russian Railways, located in Dagomys Microdistrict, Lazarevsky City District of Sochi, Krasnodar Krai, Russia.

 History

 The station was opened in 1929.
 In Soviet times, the station served as a stopping point for some long-distance passenger trains.
-Later on, only local electric commuter trains called at the station.
-Because the long-distance trains did not stop here anymore, Dagomys suffered from the reduction of the number of tourists.
+Later, only local electric commuter trains called at the station.
+Because the long-distance trains did not stop here anymore, Dagomys suffered from the reduced number of tourists.

 As of 2014, all local trains connecting Sochi and Tuapse via Lazarevskaya called at Dagomys, while long-distance trains did not stop.
 In 2013, construction of a new station building and modern terminals began for the upcoming 2014 Winter Olympics.